scrapinghub/article-extraction-benchmark/README.rst

 More details are available:

-- In the whitepaper at https://info.scrapinghub.com/en/in-depth-analysis-and-evaluation-on-the-quality-of-article-body-extraction
+- In the whitepaper at https://www.zyte.com/whitepaper-ebook/in-depth-analysis-and-evaluation-on-the-quality-of-article-body-extraction/
 - In a technical report attached to the v1.0.0 release at https://github.com/scrapinghub/article-extraction-benchmark/releases/tag/v1.0.0
-- A live AutoExtract demo is at https://www.scrapinghub.com/data-api-news

 Installation
 ------------